Code-Institute-Submissions/amcali-project-1/README.md

 Facebook: https://m.facebook.com/mar.yam.5283#_=_
 Instagram: http://www.instagram.com/arwa_m_ali

+As the form is not able to function in sending messages created by the user, I implemented a modal for which the code was adapted from the following source: https://www.w3schools.com/bootstrap4/bootstrap_modal.asp

 ### Footer ###
 For UI purposes, I placed an empty footer spacing as a means to balance the colours on the webpage.